Our Process

 A wireframe is a skeleton of a website, web application, or mobile application, their simplified, conceptual version.

-Unlike a mockup (visual mockup), a wireframe contains only the most basic elements, determining:
+A wireframe contains only the most essential elements, such as:

-For the record, a mockup is used to visualize a graphic layer, while a prototype allows you to test a product and get familiar with how it works.
+For the record, a mockup visualizes a graphic layer, while a prototype allows you to test a product and familiarize yourself with its operation.

-Low-fidelity Wireframe is created in grayscale, usually on a white sheet of paper.
-Drawings are made using basic geometric figures like rectangles, squares, circles, and placeholder symbols.
+Designers create a low-fidelity wireframe, usually in grayscale and on a white sheet of paper (physical or digital).
+The design uses basic geometric figures like rectangles, squares, circles, and placeholder symbols.

-The wireframe is devoid of colors, icons, photos, and text (even in the form of standard "lorem ipsum").
-High fidelity and accuracy of a design are neither desirable nor advisable.
+The wireframe lacks visual elements such as colors, icons, photos, and text (even in the form of standard "lorem ipsum").
+High fidelity and accuracy in a design are neither desirable nor advisable.

 Wireframing involves creating a general layout of elements (text, graphics, video, menus, buttons).